Nutrition and Oral Health for Seniors

 It’s pretty easy to give tips on good oral care- brush your teeth, floss, see the dentist!
-But the reality is there are many barriers to receiving good dental care among older adults.
+But the reality is there are many barriers to receiving good dental for seniors.
 Real issues than need to be addressed.

 Common Barriers and Issues

-Older adults typically live on a fixed income and dental care can be expensive.
+Older adults typically live on a fixed income and dental for seniors can be expensive.
 Many older adults no longer have dental insurance after retiring and dental care services are extremely limited in Medicare (11).
 Options for dental insurance are limited and still can be expensive.

 Many older adults are home bound and have limited means to get to the dentist.
 Older adults who don’t speak English may face additional barriers for getting dental care including adequate translation (11).

 Older adults with functional or cognitive decline face barriers to receiving dental care daily.
 And for older adults who have lived a lifetime of poor dental habits – change can be hard.
 These are daily habits that have been instilled over a lifetime.
 While change is hard, it can happen.

-Then there can be a lack of awareness that they need good oral care.
+Then there can be a lack of awareness that they need good oral care and dental for seniors.
 There can be a misconception that because of their age or because they wear dentures, they don’t need to see a dentist or take care of their oral health.
 They may be unaware of the risks associated with poor oral hygiene.

 And let’s also mention fear of dental procedures.
 Dental anxiety is a real thing.
 And it can lead to avoidance of dental care.
 This is a legitimate issue that should be addressed if present.